Learn About WIC Basics

 Though only categorically eligible candidates can claim WIC checks, any family member can apply on behalf of their child.
 For example, a father can apply for submit a WIC application on behalf of a child who meet the eligibility requirements.
 Foster parents, legal guardians, step-parents and biological parents are all encouraged to check if their child meets requirements.

 Certain categories of claimants will receive more WIC approved foods and will be able to participate in WIC longer than others will.
 Applicants can receive benefits from six months to a year, and then they will be asked to reapply to maintain eligibility.
-Applicants can learn what to do to maximize WIC enrollment benefits by downloading our free informative guide.
+Learn more about WIC enrollment benefits by downloading our free informative guide.

 How to Apply for WIC